-The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension are expected to be another subject of the PA.
+The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension are another subject of the PA.
 Any adverse effects that are identified as the design process moves forward would be minimized or avoided to the maximum extent possible as set forth in the PA.
-The PA also would provide for consultation between LMDC and SHPO regarding the design of the proposed plaza in front of the BMB.
-If agreement on the design of the New Market Building site's redevelopment cannot be reached during consultation, it is possible that this redevelopment could have a significant adverse effect on historic resources.
-As the design of the Proposed Action progresses, EDC, in conjunction with the City, will submit any project design elements that directly involve NYCL and NYCL-eligible properties to LPC for their review and comment.
+The proposed final PA also provides for consultation between LMDC and SHPO regarding the design of the proposed plaza in front of the BMB.
+If agreement on the design of the New Market Building site's redevelopment cannot be reached during consultation, it is possible that this redevelopment could have a significant adverse effect on historic resources (the redevelopment of the New Market Building site is not being funded by LMDC as part of the Proposed Action).
+As the design of the Proposed Action progresses, EDC, in conjunction with the City, will submit any project design elements that directly involve New York City Landmark (NYCL) and NYCL-eligible properties to LPC for their review and comment.

-In general, the Proposed Action would be expected to enhance the context of surrounding historic resources by improving and enhancing public open spaces with new amenities such as benches, planters, arbors, lighting, and brackets for attaching historic placards and viewfinders for sights of interest.
+In general, the Proposed Action would be expected to enhance the context of surrounding historic resources by improving and enhancing public open spaces with new amenities such as benches, planters, lighting, and brackets for attaching historic placards and viewfinders for sights of interest.
 The pavilions to be constructed beneath the FDR Drive would not compete visually with the structures in the surrounding area, because of their low scale and location beneath the viaduct structure, and would be sited so as not to obscure views to historic resources.
 Since some of the areas under the FDR Drive are currently used for parking, new, well-designed buildings would provide a more attractive context for surrounding historic resources than the existing uses.
 The removal of pier shed structures on Pier 42 to create a beach would be expected to enhance the visual context of the former Gouverneur Hospital and Gouverneur Hospital Dispensary buildings.
 The narrowing of South Street between Old Slip and Montgomery Street would not have any significant impacts or adverse effects on architectural resources.
 The Proposed Action would not require any construction within 90 feet of the anchorages for the Brooklyn and Manhattan Bridges.